khaleeldtxi/archlinux-install-script/README.md

 KDE-Plasma

 ## Steps
-Edit Line# 216 - change Home partition size to your desired size.
+Edit Home partition size to your desired size.
 Root partition will then use the remaining size.
+You will find Home partition size under "Formating Disk" header in "# create partitions" section.

 Boot Arch Linux ISO